sheriffhoodie/bandom/README.md

 ![login gif](app/assets/images/bandom-login.gif)

-- The user authentication features login and sign up options in separate forms as well as links to these pages while browsing, including a signup modal that redirects to signup form.
+- The user authentication features login and sign up options in separate forms as well as links to these pages while browsing, including a signup modal that redirects to the sign up form.
 In the login form, there is also a guest login option with a button that when clicked, displays an animated self-typing login of a guest user.

 ## Future Plans

-In addition to the features already implemented, I plan to continue work on this project.
+In addition to the features already implemented, I plan to continue improving and adding additional features to this project.
 The next steps for Bandom are outlined below:

 - Extend search function for tracks